facebook/react-native-website/docs/text.md

 - **`textAlign`**: enum('auto', 'left', 'right', 'center', 'justify')

   Specifies text alignment.
-The value 'justify' is only supported on Android and iOS Oreo (8.0) or above (API level >= 26).
-For lower android version it will fallback to `left`.
+On Android, the value 'justify' is only supported on Oreo (8.0) or above (API level >= 26).
+The value will fallback to `left` on lower Android versions.

 - **`textDecorationLine`**: enum('none', 'underline', 'line-through', 'underline line-through')